qurbat/blocked-hosts/README.md

 ## Data

-As a uniform list of suitable root domains was not readily available, several publicly available domain name sets were collated and used as input.
-The collated dataset was modified to exclude subdomains as well as any duplicate entries.
-The process used for excluding subdomains was not ideal, as a result of which a number of root domain names were accidentally omitted, too.
+As a uniform list of suitable hostnames was not readily available, several publicly available domain name lists were collated and used as input.
+The collated dataset was further modified to exclude subdomains and duplicate entries.
+The process used for excluding subdomains was not ideal, as a result of which a small portion of first level domains were accidentally omitted, too.

 1. **Top 1 million from [Alexa](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip)**

 The version of the `top-1m.csv` list available as of today does not actually contain `1000000` lines.
-After support for the list was officially discontinued, the actual number of domain names included in it varies on any given day.
-At the time this list was pulled it contained roughly 700,000 lines.
+After Alexa officially discontinued the list, the actual number of domain names included in it appears to vary every day.
+At the time this list was pulled, `top-1m.csv` contained roughly `700000` lines.

 2. **Top 10 million from [DomCop](https://www.domcop.com/files/top/top10milliondomains.csv.zip)**

-This list was reduced to roughly 6,000,000 lines after subdomains and subsequent duplicate entries were pruned from the list.
+This list was reduced to roughly `6000000` lines after subdomains and subsequent duplicate entries were removed from the list.

 3. **Collections released by [Domains Project](https://dataset.domainsproject.org)**